jawadgilani/veon_test/README.md

 # veon_test
 This is veon test project created by Jawad.
-Super boy from think big
+Created by JAWAD FOR 5$